JosephAdamson/TilePuzzleSolver/README.md

 # Description
-Implementation of graph search algorithms (A* and IDA*) for popular N-tile sliding puzzle problem, dealing here with puzzles where N is 8 and 15.
+Implementation of heuristic-informed graph search algorithms (A* and IDA*) for popular N-tile sliding puzzle problem, dealing here with puzzles where N is 8 and 15.

 eg.